Sigkill32/BetterSplitwise/README.md

 - Enter head count and hit "GO"
 - Enter how much each participant spent and "BALLANCE AWAY"
 - You can always hit "RESET" if shit goes south
+- If you're too lazy to enter participant names, you can just leave 'em blank and they'll be named PersonX where x = {1,2..n}

 ## Why the dist folder ?